Hozny/University-Notes/ENGL109/ENGL109.md

 - Bibliography - list of sources indicates how thorough the author has been and points to other potential material

 **Place of publication:**
-- In general, book published by pressess associated with colleges and universities are reputable sources.
+- In general, book published by presses associated with colleges and universities are reputable sources.
 - Articles from professional journals described as *refereed* or *peer-reviewed*.
 - New york times, etc...